microsoft/vcpkg-docs/vcpkg/users/binarycaching.md

 # Binary Caching

-**The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/users/binarycaching.md).**

 Libraries installed with vcpkg can always be built from source.
-However, that can duplicate work and waste time when working across multiple projects.
+However, that can duplicate work and waste time across multiple projects, developers, or machines.

 Binary caching is a vcpkg feature that saves copies of library binaries in a shared location that can be accessed by vcpkg for future installs.
 This means that, as a user, you should only need to build dependencies from source once.
-If vcpkg is asked to install the same library with the same build configuration in the future, it will just copy the built binaries from the cache and finish the operation in seconds.
+If vcpkg is asked to install the same library with the same build configuration in the future, it will copy the built binaries from the cache and finish the operation in seconds.

 Binary caching is especially effective when using Continuous Integration, since local developers can reuse the binaries produced during a CI run.
 It also greatly enhances the performance of "ephemeral" or "hosted" build agents, since all local changes are otherwise lost between runs.
 By using binary caching backed by a cloud service, such as GitHub, Azure, or many others, you can ensure your CI runs at maximum speed and only rebuilds your dependencies when they've changed.